lwjohnst86/tagDiabetes/doc/manuscript.md

 Funding support:

+Word count: ~4200

 # Abstract

 # Background

-Hypertriglyceridemia is an extensively studied and well known factor involved in the dysregulation of metabolic function and subsequent negative health impacts.
+Hypertriglyceridemia is an extensively studied and well known factor involved in the dysregulation of metabolic function and subsequent negative health outcomes [@Chehade2013a].
-It is a component of the metabolic syndrome [@Alberti2009], a strong risk factor for cardiovascular disease [@DAgostino2004a], and can contribute to the pathogenesis of diabetes.
-Measuring triacylglcerides (TAG) within the blood is commonly done during routine clinical visits as part of health assessment.
+It is a component of the metabolic syndrome [@Alberti2009] and a strong risk factor for cardiovascular disease [@DAgostino2004a], in addition to it's role in metabolic dysfunction [@Verges2015a; @Kawano2013a].
+The measurement of circulating triacylglcerides (TAG) is commonly done during routine clinical visits as part of health assessment.
 However, clinically measured TAG is limited as it represents all the types of fatty acids within the TAG fraction as a single measure.
 Given the increasing appreciation for the role of the specific fatty acid composition on health outcomes, for instance with differences in associations of fatty acids within the PL lipid fraction [@Forouhi2014a; @Ma2015a] including an analysis from the PROMISE cohort [@Johnston2016a], there are relatively few studies that have explored this area of research in the TAG fraction.

-The interaction between TAG and insulin sensitivity is complex and has components of a feedback system.
+The interaction between TAG and insulin sensitivity is complex and has components of a feedback system [@Verges2015a].
 Greater resistance to insulin in both the liver and muscle may result in greater production of TAG and secretion of lipoproteins that transport TAG [@Yu2012a].
-Likewise, greater TAGFA may contribute to metabolic dysfunction and lipotoxicity in various tissues, such as the beta-cells, and thus continuing the cycle.
+Likewise, greater TAGFA may contribute to metabolic dysfunction and lipotoxicity in various tissues, such as the beta-cells, and thus continuing the cycle [@Verges2015a].
 Given the complexity and temporal nature of the relationship, long term studies with multiple data collections are paramount to better understanding the underlying biology and subsequent risk.

-While several prospective studies have identified a harmful association of hypertriglyceridemia on greater incidence for type 2 diabetes [@Chien2008a; @DAgostino2004a; @Schulze2009a], there are limited longitudinal studies that have examined the relationship between TAG and it's composition on the pathophysiological factors underlying diabetes, particularly in regard to beta-cell function.
-Our objective was to examine the longitudinal role of the specific composition of the serum TAG fraction on OGTT-derived measures of insulin sensitivity and beta-cell function in an Canadian population at risk for diabetes.
+While several prospective studies have documented a prospective association of hypertriglyceridemia with incident type 2 diabetes [@Chien2008a; @DAgostino2004a; @Schulze2009a], there are limited longitudinal studies that have examined the relationship between TAG and it's composition on the pathophysiological factors underlying diabetes, particularly in regard to beta-cell function.
+Our objective was to examine the longitudinal role of the specific composition of the serum TAG fraction on OGTT-derived measures of insulin sensitivity and beta-cell function compared to clinically measured TAG in an Canadian population at risk for diabetes.

 # Subjects and Methods